Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 Corollary~\ref{cor:orbit-sizes} gives an example where we can use the homomesy to prove a result that neither mentions homomesy nor the statistic that is homomesic.
 As the sizes of the orbits are generally unpredictable, this is the only known way to prove this.
-This is one of several instances where homomesy has been used to determine divisibility properties of a map, such as~\cite[Corollary 4.8]{efgjmpr}.
+This is one of several instances where homomesy has been used to determine divisibility properties of a map; see ~\cite[Corollary 4.8]{EFG+16} for another.